eldentse/eldentse.github.io/_pages/about.md

 News
 -----
-* [07/2025] One paper are accepted to Pattern Recognition 2025!
+* [07/2025] One paper is accepted to Pattern Recognition 2025!
 * [06/2025] Four papers are accepted to ICCV 2025!
 * [12/2024] One paper is accepted to AAAI 2025!
 * [05/2024] I successfully defended my PhD!